DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/ide-platformio-before-creating-project.rst

 :\:[   ]: Open VS Code on the computer that your |developmentBoard| is connected to.

-On VS Code's left-side menu, you will see an bug head icon;
+On VS Code's left-side menu, you will see a bug head icon;
 this is PlatformIO's logo.

 ..  image:: platformIOIcon.png